 Leadership

-Special Olympics’s leadership work drives personal and cultural change.
+Special Olympic’s leadership work drives personal and cultural change.
 First, we build leadership skills in athletes, so they have the opportunity to become leaders within the movement, their communities, and ultimately, teachers of inclusion.
 Then, through the Unified Leadership approach, athletes educate people without disabilities to improve their behaviors and practices creating more inclusive environments for all.

 Athlete Leadership